 \section{Results \& Discussion}

 Along with {\ds}, we explored the same annotator bias on ETHOS \citep{mollas2022ethos} dataset.
-We re-annotated the whole dataset using both GPT-3.5 and GPT-4o with the same experimental setup we used for annotating {\ds}.
+We re-annotated the whole dataset using the four LLMs with the same experimental setup we used for annotating {\ds}.
 The analysis of data annotations by the LLMs revealed notable biases on both the datasets across each category.
 We observed a significant skew in the distribution of annotations towards the categories we used.
-Table \ref{tab:bias_mismatch} shows the mismatches between different annotator biases both on {\ds} and ETHOS dataset while annotating them with both GPT-3.5 and GPT-4o.
+Table \ref{tab:bias_mismatch} shows the mismatches between different annotator biases both on {\ds} and ETHOS dataset while annotating them with four LLMs: GPT-3.5, GPT-4o, Llama-3.1 and Gemma-2.
 It is observed that there are significant mismatches in both {\ds} and the ETHOS dataset.
 These findings underscore the presence of subjectivity and ambiguity in the LLM-based annotation process, highlighting the need for standardized guidelines and rigorous quality control measures.